VaibhavPrakash0503/dotfiles/README.md

 ## Installation

-1. Clone this repository to your home directory.
+1. Clone this repository to your home directory
-2. stow the config files.
+2. Run the setup-symlinks.sh to stow the configs.
 3. Restart your terminal for changes to take effect.